GetPageSpeed/nginx-extras-docs/docs/modules/echo.md

 ## Getting involved

 You'll be very welcomed to submit patches to the [author](#author) or just ask for a commit bit to the [source repository](#source-repository) on GitHub.

-## Author

-Yichun "agentzh" Zhang (章亦春) *&lt;agentzh@gmail.com&gt;*, OpenResty Inc.

-This wiki page is also maintained by the author himself, and everybody is encouraged to improve this page as well.

 ## Copyright & License